How to Stop Being Obsessive in a Relationship: 10 Steps

 How to get over an obsession with someone: 10 steps

 If you find yourself demonstrating unhealthy, obsessive behavior in your relationships, there are strategies you can use to learn how to be less obsessed with someone.
-Consider the 10 tips below:
+Below, we have discussed some steps you can take to overcome obsession in your relationship:

 1. Distract yourself from obsessive thoughts